Step by Step Guide

 The dataset is a csv file containing about 200 time series from solar power plants and weather measurements from several locations.
 It is a real, anonymized dataset (credits see bottom of page).
 If you are interested in the file, you find it in the Data subfolder of your Visplore installation.

 A first look at the data with the "Trends and Distributions" cockpit

-Visplore offers several starting points, called cockpits to address different analyses directly without setup effort.
-For this demo data, the first cockpit "Trends and Distributions" is automatically started.
+Visplore offers several starting points, hereafter called analysis cockpits to address different analyses directly without setup effort.
+For this demo data, the first cockpit "Trends and Distributions" is immediately started.

-- The Overview of variables area provides the big picture of all time series.
-Initially, time series are summarized by statistics.
+- The Overview area provides the big picture for all time series.
+Initially, in the form of statistical summaries.
 Here, you select which time series are shown in the other views, as described below.

 - The time series view shows the selected time series as line graph.

-- The lower right view shows the value distribution of the selected time series, in the form of a value histogram, and others.
+- The lower right view shows the value distirbutions of the selected time series in other representation, such as a value histogram, and others.

 Selecting the displayed time series